We Fight For You And Your Freedom

 Fought By Our Miami Federal Crime Attorneys

 Obstruction of justice is a felony under federal law and under the laws of most states.
 The two main federal obstruction of justice statutes can be found in 18 United States Code sections 1503 and 1505.
-Keep this in mind: it is very easy to commit an act which can result in an indictment for obstruction of justice.
+Keep this in mind: It is very easy to commit an act which can result in an indictment for obstruction of justice.

-In another section of this website, I have discussed grand juries.
+In another section of this website, we have discussed grand juries.
 Obstructing a grand jury or court proceeding is a violation of Section 1503.
-The statute is very broad and encompasses a wide range of behavior that includes “corruptly” influencing, obstructing or impeding the “due administration of justice,” and also covers any attempts to do so.
+The statute is very broad and encompasses a wide range of behavior that includes “corruptly” influencing, obstructing, or impeding the “due administration of justice,” and also covers any attempts to do so.
 Illegal action includes but is certainly not limited to intimidating a juror, either in a grand jury or a trial jury, or a court officer.

 All crimes are carefully defined and are made up of certain elements, each of which must be proven beyond and to the exclusion of every reasonable doubt in order for a conviction to stand.

-The essential elements in the obstruction of justice statues are having a corrupt state of mind or, in other words, a specific criminal intent to obstruct justice.
+The essential elements of the obstruction of justice statues are having a corrupt state of mind or, in other words, a specific criminal intent to obstruct justice.
 An action intentionally and knowingly undertaken in which obstruction of justice was reasonably foreseeable satisfies this element.
 Also, note that the intent required can be proven by circumstantial evidence and can also be inferred from facts and circumstances that, in and of themselves, may not be illegal.